Platini quizzed in Swiss investigation of $2M FIFA payment - WHIZ News

 FIFA paid Platini several weeks later during a FIFA presidential campaign won by Blatter after his opponent, Mohamed bin Hammam of Qatar, was implicated in bribing Caribbean voters.
 Platini’s UEFA had endorsed Blatter late in the campaign.

-Five different courts and tribunals — including the FIFA ethics committee, the Court of Arbitration for Sport, Switzerland’s supreme court and the European Court of Human Rights — have ruled against Platini since 2015.
+Five different legal forums — including the FIFA ethics and appeals committees, the Court of Arbitration for Sport, Switzerland’s supreme court and the European Court of Human Rights — have ruled against Platini since 2015.

+FIFA is seeking to recover what it called the “undue payment” plus interest from Platini.
+It filed a civil court case in the Swiss canton (state) of Vaud where he lived and paid taxes while UEFA president.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports